WHAT WE BELIEVE

 Our ongoing series of short, dance-documentary films are created with the full participation of grassroots dance activists and non-profit organizations around the world.
 The films will be screened widely to raise global awareness of their work as well as the urgent social issues they move against and to highlight the often unheard voices of the dance activists themselves.

-DANCE + SOCIAL JUSTICE CONFERENCES
+THE DANCE + SOCIAL JUSTICE CONFERENCE

 Dance and movement are intertwined with human rights (to free movement and expression, to autonomy over our bodies and our cultures) and the ideals of freedom, justice, and peace.